Living With Myositis - JO1 Antibodies - Antisynthetase Syndrome

 5) Drink plenty of water.
 Because of the amount and harshness of the medicines required for treating Myositis, you will most likely need to drink a lot of water to help keep your kidney and liver healthy.

 6) Avoid the most common allergy foods.
 People with myositis are very sensitive to the environment around them and to the foods which they consume.
 Foods which you could previously tolerate may now be causing you to become ill.
-Try to avoid dairy products, soy products, gluten products, and nightshade plants if you find that you now have a sensitivity to these.
+If you find you have an increase in your symptoms after consuming specific foods then try to limit your exposure to them.
+Dairy, soy, gluten, and nightshade plants are common foods people may find they have issues with.
+If you find that you now have a sensitivity to these then remove them from your diet and see if you feel better after doing so.

 7) If you are on steroids then you will need additional calcium.